archita-b/CricSummit/README.md

 - Commands for installing postgres locally can be found here
   <https://www.codecademy.com/article/installing-and-using-postgresql-locally>

-- Create a .env file containing the database secrects.
+- Create a .env file containing the database secrets.
 This is how it should look like:

 ```
 DB_HOST=localhost